yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 The web application should include the following libraries within its \WEB-INF\lib  file folder: aopalliance-1.0.jar, commons-beanutils-1.8.3.jar, commons-collections-2.1.1.jar, gs-runtime.jar, gs-session-manager-2.0-b103.jar, jcl-over-slf4j-1.6.4.jar, log4j-1.2.16.jar, shiro-all-1.3.0-317b.jar, slf4j-api-1.6.4.jar, slf4j-log4j12-1.6.4.jar, xmlbeans-2.2.0.jar, xmlpull-1.1.3.1.jar, xpp3_min-1.1.4c.jar and xstream-1.4.2.jar.

+{% note %}
-{note}The gs-runtime.jar should be replaced with the relevant GigaSpaces gs-runtime.jar matching your environment.
+The gs-runtime.jar should be replaced with the relevant GigaSpaces gs-runtime.jar matching your environment.
-Use appropriate version of gs-session-manager-<version>.jar (example uses version 2.0-b103 version) {note}
+Use appropriate version of gs-session-manager-<version>.jar (example uses version 2.0-b103 version)
+{% endnote %}

 ### GigaSpaces In Memory Data Grid (IMDG)
 GigaSpaces IMDG should be deployed using your favorite topology (replicated and/or partitioned, static or elastic) and include a reference to a WAN Gateway.